FreddyKly/Iot_Project/IoT_Project/README.md

 # Architecture
 ![image](architecture.jpg)
 # Steps to replicate:
-0. Reserve 3 A8 nodes in grenoble Iot-Lab
+0. Reserve 3 A8 nodes in grenoble Iot-Lab and clone the RIOT repository into the A8 directory
 1. Open four terminals
 2. Run `sh ./transfer_files_to_IoT-Lab.sh -l <iot-lab_login>` in __one__ terminal
 3. SSH into IoT-Lab and navigate to the A8 directory of an A8 node and run `iotlab_reset`